Binary black hole mergers from merged stars in the Galactic field

-where $\alpha$ parameterises the amount of mixing and $\tau_{1,2,\rm post}\in[0,1]$ is the fractional timescale of the primary, secondary, and post-merger star on their MS, respectively \citep[][]{Glebbeek}. $\phi$ is the fractional mass loss during the merger (see below) and $q_{c,1,2,\rm post}$ the effective core mass fraction defined as the fraction of hydrogen that is burned during the MS of the primary, secondary, and post-merger star, respectively.
-Stellar observables like the radius and luminosity substantially increase only towards the end of the MS evolution, $\tau_{\rm post}\rightarrow1.0$ \citep[][]{2000MNRAS.315..543H}.
-Rejuvenation is equivalent to $\tau_{\rm post}<{\rm max}(\tau_1,\tau_2)$, i.e., the post-merger star appears younger than the most evolved inner binary star did (or both).
+where $\alpha$ parameterizes the amount of mixing and $\tau_{1,2,\rm post}\in[0,1]$ is the fractional timescale of the primary, secondary, and postmerger star on their MS, respectively \citep[][]{Glebbeek}. $\phi$ is the fractional mass loss during the merger (see below) and $q_{c,1,2,\rm post}$ the effective core mass fraction defined as the fraction of hydrogen that is burned during the MS of the primary, secondary, and postmerger star, respectively.
+Stellar observables like the radius and luminosity substantially increase only toward the end of the MS evolution, $\tau_{\rm post}\rightarrow1.0$ \citep[][]{2000MNRAS.315..543H}.
+Rejuvenation is equivalent to $\tau_{\rm post}<{\rm max}(\tau_1,\tau_2)$, i.e., the postmerger star appears younger than the most evolved inner binary star did (or both).

 Here, we adopt the mass-dependent approximation for the effective core mass fractions of \citet[][]{Glebbeek} and a mixing parameter of $\alpha=1.14$ \citep[][]{2016MNRAS.457.2355S}.
 As a default, {\tt BSE/MOBSE} follows \citet[][]{1997MNRAS.291..732T} using $\phi=0$, $q_{c,1}=q_{c,2}=q_{c,\rm post}=0.1$, and $\alpha=10$ \citep[][]{Glebbeek}.
 This is based on the supposition that the merging stars fully mix and that the end of the MS is reached when 10 per cent of the total hydrogen fuel has been burnt \citep[][]{1997MNRAS.291..732T}.
 Thus, this prescription is likely to overestimate rejuvenation since it is expected that the MS stars do not fully mix and that less core hydrogen is replenished \citep[][]{Glebbeek,2013ApJ...764..166D}.
 We explore the original prescription in one additional model ({\tt Tout97}).